robertsrb/VERTEX-CFD/docs/install-vertexcfd/install-vertexcfd-on-narsil-cpu.md

-# Building VERTEX-CFD on NARSIL CPU architecture
+# Building VERTEX-CFD on CPU architecture
-These instructions detail the process for building VERTEX-CFD for use on the NARSIL mod cluster CPU nodes.
+These instructions detail the process for building VERTEX-CFD for use on the mod cluster CPU nodes.
 Similar instructions for a GPU build can be found [here](./install-vertexcfd-on-narsil-gpu.md).

 ## Initial Build
 First, create project directories to clone the source repository and compile the code: